uncharted-distil/distil-help/src/index.md

 {% include image.html file="home/distil-web.png" alt="Distil" %}

-Distil, a system developed by [Uncharted Software](https://uncharted.software) based on research funded by the D3M program, is a mixed-initiative modeling workbench that enables subject matter experts to discover underlying dynamics of complex systems and generate data-driven models using an interactive analytic-question-first workflow.
+Distil, a system developed by [Uncharted Software](https://uncharted.software) based on research funded by the D3M program, is a mixed-initiative modeling workbench that enables subject matter experts to discover underlying dynamics of complex systems and generate data-driven models.
 To maximize the combinatorial power of human/machine intelligence, Distil incorporates semantic data discovery, enrichment, analytic model recommendation and automated visualization to facilitate understanding of data and models.

 Through Distil, SMEs visually explore and understand heterogeneous data sources related to analytic objectives, express the objectives using an intuitive visual vocabulary and interact with, understand, curate and refine resultant machine-inferred data models.
 Distil focuses on visual question decomposition into quantifiable facets that recommender services compose into user-tailorable analytic workflows by interfacing with model construction components.